leknaat/hacker-how-content/content/web-developer/tasks/lodash-tasks.md

 Write the code to produce a comma seperated string of the Gill family members who are under 50's names with surnames. e.g. `'richard gill, john gill, daniel gill'`

 ###9
-Create a html table of Gill family members with name and age headings.
-Print the HTML as a string to the console.
+Generate the html for a table of Gill family members with name and age headings and each members name and age.
+Print the string with the HTML in to the console.

 e.g.
 ```